What is organic food?

 What does "Certified Organic" mean?

 It means that the grower or processor has its farms produce or factory (processed products) certified organic.
-The operations are entirely audited to ensure it meets the organic standards sets by the International organic certifying bodies.
-There will be traceability from source to end user on its products to ensure it stays organic all the way.
+The operations are entirely audited to ensure it meets the organic standard sets by the International organic certifying bodies.
+There will be traceable from source to end user on its products to ensure it stays organic all the way.
 Only when the operations are audited can it then carry the organic certifying body mark or seal.

 It is quite common that people expect organic food to be perfect like conventional food.
 No flaws and stays the same all the time season to season and batch to batch.
 And maybe for years!